Scratch-[Vanities]

 • We can be nature.
 Memes and “produced things” are nature.

-• If you can imagine robot-companies dealing with scarcity in an automated and well-behaved way, it is even easier to let the focus of (a lot of) money illuminate only ourselves.
-What we want is not a small question.
+• If you can imagine robot-companies dealing with scarcity in an automated and well-behaved way, it's even easier to let the focus of (a lot of) money illuminate only ourselves.
+What we want is not a small matter.

 • Great reading! :)